Guzzler

-Guzzler is a 1983 maze video game developed and published by Tehkan.
-It was licensed to Centuri for North American distribution.
-It was released as an arcade conversion kit, including a new marquee and control panel, then ported to the SG-1000 console.
-In Guzzler, the player controls a creature who can drink (or guzzle) water from puddles, then extinguish fires and monsters spawned from those fires.
+is a 1983 maze video game developed and published by Tehkan for arcades.
+It was released in Japan in April 1983 and in North America by Centuri in November 1983.
+It was ported to the SG-1000 console.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in May 2021.

 Gameplay

+The player controls a firefighter creature who can drink water from puddles, then extinguish fires and monsters spawned from them.
 Each level is a maze of varying openness.
 That must be extinguished to complete the level, also spawn fire-themed monsters which pursue the player.
 The main character can attack with three blasts of liquid before becoming empty.
 With each blast of liquid, the character moves faster and gets closer to being an empty outline with pink shoes.
 When empty the character is a shell of a sprite, but moves faster.
 Liquid is replenished by drinking from puddles.
 Occasionally, an alcoholic beverage appears in the center of the screen.
 Picking it up causes the character to refill and turn red and the fires temporarily freeze.